gtkwave/gtkwave/docs/install/unix_linux_4.md

 # Compiling GTKWave 4

-GTKWave 4 is the development version with a lots of improvement and changes.
+GTKWave 4 is the development version with a lots of improvements and changes.
 Please refer to the [changelog](https://github.com/gtkwave/gtkwave/blob/master/CHANGELOG.md) for all notable changes.